Census of Population

 The census establishes the population of the State.
 It also helps the Government to plan how it will provide public services for the population of the State.

 The form includes questions on topics such as age, marital status, sex, place of birth, occupation and religion.
 The results are then used to plan infrastructure in services like public transport, healthcare, housing and education.
 Local authorities use census information to predict demand on their services and facilities.

 The number of seats in Dáil Eireann is also dependent on the results of the census.
 Under the Constitution, there must be a TD for every 20,000 to 30,000 persons.
 After each census a Constituency Commission is set up to consider Dáil Eireann and European Parliament constituencies.

 How the census is carried out

 Teams of enumerators, or supervisors, deliver a census form to every household in the State before census night.
 Any property where someone might be present on the night of the census also receive a form.
-This includes: